-The top three leading causes of preventable injury-related death – poisoning, motor vehicles and falls – account for nearly 83% of all preventable deaths.
-No other preventable cause of death—including suffocation, drowning, fire and burns and natural or environmental disasters—accounts for more than 5% of the total.
+The top three leading causes of preventable injury-related death – poisoning, motor vehicles, and falls – account for over 82% of all preventable deaths.
+No other preventable cause of death—including suffocation, drowning, fire and burns, and natural or environmental disasters—accounts for more than 5% of the total.

 In contrast, nonfatal emergency department visits are dominated by fall-related injuries, accounting for 31% of all preventable nonfatal injuries.
 The next two leading causes of preventable injuries – struck by or against objects and overexertion – each account for 10% or more of the injury-related emergency department visits.